For most gardeners, the top vegetable is the tomato. As they plant in late May, visions of red, round, juicy beefsteaks dance in their heads.

 Gardeners have various strategies for providing steady moisture, from self-watering containers to soaker hoses with timers to milk jugs buried neck-high next to plants, with a pinhole so water oozes out slowly.
 But one essential is an organic mulch, to deter surface evaporation that dries out soil.
 The Garden usually uses straw, Hilgenberg says, but other gardeners may use last autumn's fallen leaves.

-Even determinate tomatoes will likely need some support.
+Even determinate tomatoes likely need some support.
 They need to be held high where the leaves and fruit are exposed to sunlight and air can circulate freely to deter disease.
 That means providing a stake, trellis, or cage early, when they still seem tiny and insignificant and before they explode into sprawling monster vines.
-With stakes or a trellis, you'll need to tie the growing vines up with soft, flexible ties — repurposed pantyhose work well — and prune ruthlessly to direct energy toward the fruits you want and to keep the plant (and the harvest) manageable.
+With stakes or a trellis, you'll need to tie the growing vines up with soft, flexible ties—repurposed pantyhose work well—and prune ruthlessly to direct energy toward the fruits you want and to keep the plant (and the harvest) manageable.

 Don't plant tomatoes in the same space year after year, or soil-borne diseases can become a problem.
 Rotate all plants of the nightshade family, including tomatoes and peppers, with plants of other families, such as the brassicas (cabbage, Brussels sprouts, broccoli, and pak choy) or the squashes or lettuces and spinach.
 If tomatoes are only in the same spot every three or four years, the cycle of soil-borne disease is likely to be broken.